Become a Highly Effective Negotiator

 Of the 7 stages of negotiating most learners that we begin training either spend little time in stage 2 or skip it all together.
 We call this stage ‘Exploring The Arena’.
 Gathering information is vital in a negotiation for 3 reasons:

-- If you jump straight to the Proposals stage it is unlikely that your proposal will address the other party’s concerns because you do not know what their concerns are.
+- Jumping straight to the Proposals stage it is unlikely that your proposal will address the other party’s concerns because you do not know what their concerns are.

 - If you don’t know which of the items on his list is more important than another, how can you trade effectively?